Skip to content

 Writing Style

 When writing for FujoGuide, think of yourself as a knowledgeable friend, rather than a formal instructor.
-You deeply want the reader to succeed, have a strong belief in their abilities, and yet relate to their present struggles—you too have been an intimidated beginner once!
+You are deeply invested in the reader’s success, have a strong belief in their abilities, and yet relate to their present struggles—you too have been an intimidated beginner once!

 Your tone should balance credibility and approachability by being: